-Like all things if it’s banned people want it more, and the most addictive and dangerous drug know to mankind, alcohol was set to go underground.
+Like all things, if it’s banned people want it more, and the most addictive and dangerous drug known to mankind, alcohol, was set to go underground.
 When things go underground they attract individuals and organisations that will seek to exploit the unregulated environment.
 Organised crime moved in.

-The Mafia up until this time had been focussing on prostitution, theft and gaming but the potential profits of bootlegging alcohol to a nation determined to continue imbibing was irresistible.
-All areas from production, distribution and sale were infiltrated and organised crime began a period of increased activity and control.
+The Mafia up until this time had been focusing on prostitution, theft and gaming but the potential profits of bootlegging alcohol to a nation determined to continue imbibing was irresistible.
+All areas from production, distribution and sales were infiltrated and organised crime began a period of increased activity and control.

 Amongst the various crime organisations involved tensions would invariably occur sparking turf wars, whacks and rub-outs.
-The most famous incident which has been immortalised in film is the Saint Valentines Day Massacre in Chicago.
+The most famous incident, which has been immortalised in film, is the Saint Valentine’s Day Massacre in Chicago.
 Rival gangs from the North Side (Irish-American) and South Side (Italian-American) clashed with the North Side suffering seven victims.
-The 1967 film, “The Saint Valentines Day Massacre’ dramatics events and of course parodied in a scene within the 1959 film ‘Some Like it Hot’.
+The 1967 film, “The Saint Valentine’s Day Massacre’ dramatics events are of course parodied in a scene within the 1959 film ‘Some Like it Hot’.

-The Raspberry Cannoli Cabaret is not a speakeasy, blind pig or blind tiger as they were also known, but has references the past in it’s roots.
+The Raspberry Cannoli Cabaret is not a speakeasy, blind pig or blind tiger as they were also known, but has references to the past in its roots.

 Book tickets for your family and friends at The Raspberry Cannoli Cabaret presented by Mister Jack this May.